Better to buy beauty products online — or try them out in a store?

 "I was getting requests from all over the country for my make-up and skin care line," Baldwin told NBC News.
 "In addition to sharing videos on Facebook, I heavily rely on Instagram to advertise.
 My Instagram followers, who purchase online, have shared that it's the 'no filter' pictures that make them want to buy my products without having first tried them."

-And then there are brands like H20+ Beauty, which have closed up shop and moved their entire operations to online only.
+And then there are brands like H2O+ Beauty, which has moved the majority of its operations online.

-H2O+ Beauty's chairman and CEO, Joy Chen, decided to shut down all of the brand's brick-and-mortar stores and transition completely to online.
-It was a move that just may have saved the brand, which was struggling when Chen came aboard two years ago.
+H2O+ Beauty's chairman and CEO, Joy Chen, said the move to shut down most of the company's brick-and-mortar stores may have saved the brand, which was struggling when Chen came aboard two years ago.

 "Having closely monitored trends in the beauty industries for years, I knew that H2O+ Beauty could not return to relevance without a focus on e-commerce," said Chen.
 "We completely overhauled our business model to prioritize e-commerce — from our website and social media channels, to our products and packaging.
 Our website now serves as our flagship store, and is optimized for mobile use so we ensure that customers can seamlessly engage with the brand no matter where they are."